Publications

 Paolo Cascini (Imperial College London, UK) Algebraic geometry

-Tudor Dimoftee (University of Edinburgh, UK) Algebra, geometry and topology in quantum field theory and string theory
+Tudor Dimofte (University of Edinburgh, UK) Algebra, geometry and topology in quantum field theory and string theory

-Emanuele Dotto (University of Bonn, Germany) Homotopy theory, higher categories and homotopical algebra
+Emanuele Dotto (University of Warwick, UK) Homotopy theory, higher categories and homotopical algebra

 Viveka Erlandsson (University of Bristol, UK) Low-dimensional topology and geometry, Teichmüller theory, mapping class groups and geometric group theory